StayFresh-NetworkBytes/CML_VPNv6_Lab/readme.md

 ![alt text](./images/VPNv6_over_MPLS_IPv4.png "CML VPNv6 over IPv4 MPLS Lab" )

-## This lab was built using Cisco Modeling Labs 2.7 with the latest Refplat ISO
+### Built using Cisco Modeling Labs 2.7 with the latest Refplat ISO

 This lab provides a working example of an 6VPE configuration between two PEs connected via an IPv4 MPLS network.
 It consists of the following nodes: